Scaling depth capacity via zero/one-layer model expansion: Conclusion

 \section{Conclusion}

-We show that zero/one-layer progressive training can significantly accelerate large-scale training, if it is equipped with good initialization method and learning rate schedule.
-This strategy retains almost the same performance as fixed-size training thanks to the mixing behaviors.
+We show that zero/one-layer progressive training can significantly accelerate large-scale training and retain almost all the performance due to the mixing behaviors, if it is equipped with good initialization method and learning rate schedule.
 This work demonstrates the power of theoretical insights into progressive training, drawing tools from feature learning and optimization theory.
-We expect future works to continue pushing the efficiency frontier and the applicability of progressive training, e.g. by scaling up both width and depth.
+We expect future works to continue pushing the efficiency frontier, e.g. by scaling up both width and depth.